 You can adapt and grow accustomed to living with heightened levels of anxiety (without knowing it).
 While that might sound great – it’s not.
 Over time, this takes a serious toll on your physical and mental health and is likely contributing to your OAB.
 If you want to improve both anxiety and overactive bladder, you must stop when you recognize anxiety symptoms.

 Consider the cause of your immediate anxiety.
 Is it an external pressure, an internal pressure (i.e. expecting too much of yourself), or some combination of the two?
 Address the underlying issues.
 Sometimes, there’s real trauma and hurt underneath the anxiety, self-pressure, or negative thinking.
 If this is true for you, consider consulting with a professional counselor to uproot those painful causes of emotions that trigger your anxiety feelings.
+Under the guidance of a licensed therapist, you could investigate a wide variety of treatment options, such as regular counseling, group work, or medication.
+Less traditional methods such as pet therapy have also proven effective in managing and reducing anxiety symptoms.

 3. Take Deep Breaths and Relax Your Body